davepacheco/manta-hk/docs/man/manta-hk.md

 regularly by Manta and reports for a given date range which reports are missing or may be incomplete.

+The "dircount-audit" subcommands allows operators to launch, list, and summarize the results of jobs used to audit directory counts.
+As a result of previous software defects, directory counts in the metadata tier could become incorrect.
+The "dircount-audit launch" subcommand locates database backups for the given day and launches jobs on these objects that compare the actual and reported directory counts.
+The "dircount-audit list" subcommand lists running or recently-run jobs started with "dircount-audit launch".
+The "dircount-audit report" subcommand summarizes the results.

-Both of these subcommands use the public interface to Manta to examine data stored in Manta itself.
+All invocations of this tool use the public interface to Manta to examine data stored in Manta itself.
 This data is available only to operator accounts.
-The `MANTA_URL`, `MANTA_USER`, and `MANTA_KEY_ID` environment variables must be set as you would set them to use the Manta command-line tools (e.g., mls(1)).
+Some invocations of this tool also manage jobs.
+The `MANTA_URL`, `MANTA_USER`, and `MANTA_KEY_ID` environment variables must be set as you would set them to use the Manta command-line tools (e.g., mls(1)) as an operator.

 ## OPTIONS

 `-d, --date DATE`
-  Specifies the end of the date range to examine.
+  For "dumps" and "metering-reports", specifies the end of the date range to examine.
+For "dircount-audit launch", specifies which day's database dumps to audit.
 DATE should be an ISO 8601 timestamp that includes at least the full date part (e.g., "2015-07-13T00:00:00Z" or just "2015-07-13").
 For the "dumps" command, the time part will be ignored.
 With `-D, --days NDAYS`, manta-hk will examine information for the NDAYS preceding DATE (including DATE) itself.
-The default is the current date.
+The default is the most recent reasonable date.
+For "dumps" and "metering-reports", that's the current date.
+For "dircount-audit launch", that's today if the dumps are expected to be present already, or else yesterday.

 `-D, --days NDAYS`
   Specifies how many days before DATE should be examined.
 The default is a few